The 2-Hour Cocktail Party by Nick Gray

 It's posing this as a way to meet new people.
 I'm curious how it will present hosting as a solution to that.

 - The answer: It's not taking this hosting strategy as a source for meeting new people, but instead as a way to engage more deeply with new people you meet elsewhere.
-This aligns with my thinking -- though I learn cautious towards inviting people I don't know too well into my home.
+This aligns with my thinking -- though I lean cautious towards inviting people I don't know too well into my home.
 But I think it is valid and there's an instinct that can be developed for knowing who to invite in and who to wait on.

 We know that approaching new people to develop a personal or business relationship can be intimidating.
 Even terrifying.
 I’ve avoided asking someone out for a friendly coffee or a drink because I was afraid of being rejected.
 I thought, What if they say no?